-There are lots of different kinds of kiln and methods of firing clay.
+There are lots of different kinds of kilns and methods of firing clay.
 The two most commonly used methods of firing are gas and electric kilns.

 Electric kilns are definitely the most popular option for potters who want a pottery kiln at home.
 The reason for this is that they are simple and economical to use and buy.
 Electric kilns also heat up comparatively quickly.
 Because they are the most popular choice for home potters, this article will focus on electric kilns.

 Using a Pottery Kiln at Home – Factors to Consider

 Even small kilns are large, hot, and use a lot of energy to run.
 So, you need to think about where and if they are suitable for your home.
 Let’s have a look at some of the factors that need to be taken into consideration.

 Disclaimer – this article is for informational purposes, and does not constitute advice.
 There are health and safety considerations in using a kiln.
 Please consult an appropriate professional about using a pottery kiln in your home.